There are many myths & prejudices surrounding people who inject or use drugs

 The stereotypical vision is limited, incorrect and harmful & often assumes addiction and involvement in crime.

 At DISC we have created whaiora personas in hope to bust some myths, introduce people to our clients and cultivate understanding for the world we work in.
+Personas are fictionalised characters but based on a mix of real experiences and features.
+They are based on aspects of real people; their stories, their journeys, their needs.

-Personas are simply tools for storytelling and expressing characteristics of a client group.
-They are based on aspects of real people; their stories, their journeys, their needs and wants.
+Personas are tools for storytelling and expressing characteristics of a client group.
 They are meant to resonate, but not be perfectly representative of every person – that just isn’t feasible.
 They are combinations of client characteristics, put together in a way to help people understand what the clients are like and what they are experiencing.

 People use drugs or come to us for…